 Even better, I found this Parker 75 pen case at the Chicago Pen Show 2000 held in early May.
 Clearly Parker did use this name for the sterling crosshatch grid 75.

 And speaking of the Parker newsletter, here is another one called the ShopTalker, one for Parker employees.
 It gives us a date when US production of the Parker 75 was stopped -- sometime during the week of March 2nd, 1981.
+Further support of the end of US production was this reply letter to a customer inquiry by a sales service specialist.

 Truly this pattern is a classic!
 Look at all the flattering imitations.